 We examine each applicant’s financial situation closely, including credit history, income, and existing debts.
 This approach helps us tailor our advice to secure the best possible mortgage deal for both partners.

-One key advantage of applying for a joint mortgage with a first-time buyer is potential access to favourable interest rates and special deals that are exclusively available to newcomers in the home-buying market.
+One key advantage of applying for a joint mortgage with a first-time buyer is potential access to favourable interest rates and special deals that are exclusively available to newcomers in the property market.

 Understanding that every couple’s financial journey is unique allows us to navigate through various mortgage options effectively.